-A well planned 100% plant based diet is healthy.
+A well planned vegan diet is healthy.
 This is confirmed by a solid body of peer-reviewed scientific evidence.
-Not only is a plant based diet as healthy as any diet containing animal products, in many aspects it is more beneficial to human health.
+Not only is a vegan diet as healthy as any diet containing animal products, in many aspects it can be more beneficial to human health.
 Changing your diet could help you live a longer, healthier life, and significantly reduce your risk of falling victim to many of the serious health threats facing Australians today.

 Australia's peak health body, the National Health and Medical Research Council, recognises that vegan diets are healthy and nutritionally adequate and are appropriate for individuals of all ages.
 Alternatives to animal foods, such as nuts, seeds, legumes, beans and tofu, "increase dietary variety and can provide a valuable, affordable source of protein and other nutrients."
 The Australian Dietary Guidelines state: